How Credit Suisse got tangled in the Archegos Wall Street chaos

 In addition to running Archegos, Hwang co-founded the Grace and Mercy Foundation, one of the nation’s largest Christian charitable foundations, with nearly $500 million in assets.
 The foundation is funded mainly by Hwang, with him and his wife serving as directors, recent tax documents show.
 His charity has given to more than 60 institutions, mostly evangelical ones, according to tax records.

-Why was Archegos investment strategy potentially risky?
+Why was Archegos’s investment strategy potentially risky?

 Archegos used a complex financial instrument, known as “total return swaps.”

-These swaps are contracts that allow investors to take positions in stocks or other assets while committing minimal funds up front, in exchange for a fee.
+These swaps are contracts that allow investors to take positions in stocks or other assets while committing minimal funds upfront, in exchange for a fee.
 Swap holders stand to gain or lose based on the price of the underlying assets.

-Archegos’ swap deals backfired when the stock prices of some of the companies in the portfolio began to fall.
+Archegos’s swap deals backfired when the stock prices of some of the companies in the portfolio began to fall.

-When its wagers went the wrong way, Archegos’ lenders began asking to be repaid and when the fund couldn’t pay up some banks sold off their positions, causing stocks’ prices to fall even further.
+When its wagers went the wrong way, Archegos’s lenders began asking to be repaid, and when the fund couldn’t pay up, some banks sold their positions, causing stocks’ prices to fall even further.
 Archegos itself collapsed.

-It is unclear how big Archegos losses were but several banks have reported taking significant losses.
+It is unclear how big Archegos’s losses were, but several banks have reported taking significant losses.

 Credit Suisse reported a $4.7 billion loss tied to the collapse of Archegos.

-Japan’s Nomura Holdings said a U.S. client owed the company $2 billion, which several media outlets, including The Wall Street Journal, has reported is tied to Archegos; Mitsubishi UFJ Financial Group said it could lose $300 million from dealings with a U.S. client, also reportedly connected to Archegos.
+Japan’s Nomura Holdings said a U.S. client owed the company $2 billion, which several media outlets, including the Wall Street Journal, have reported is tied to Archegos; Mitsubishi UFJ Financial Group said it could lose $300 million from dealings with a U.S. client, also reportedly connected to Archegos.
 Deutsche Bank has said it exited its relationship with Archegos without losses.

-Goldman Sachs and Morgan Stanley also reportedly moved to quickly limit their exposure to Archegos as the fun ran into trouble.
+Goldman Sachs and Morgan Stanley also reportedly moved to quickly limit their exposure to Archegos as the fund ran into trouble.

 What happens next?